joumanae/watcher/readme.md

 # watcher

 The watcher is a package that allows you to check if a keyword appears on a specific webpage.
 This watcher was written with caregivers in mind.
-When grownups are trying to keep up with sign ups, they can use this tool to check various pages without needing to look at every single page.
+When grownups are trying to keep up with sign ups, they can use this tool to check various pages without needing to look up every single page.

 # How to use this package